High-performing teams are not born. They are made.

-No perfect team exists, but we can work toward creating teams based on those 10 characteristics.
+No perfect team exists, but we can work toward creating a collaborative culture based on those 10 characteristics.

 Leaders play a vital role in establishing the climate and culture where teams perform well and get results.
 Remember, we have a social nature and gravitate toward groups.

-If you are the leader or leading a team, carefully plan how you will create the experiences that build relationships.
+If you are the leader or leading a group of individuals, carefully plan how you will create the experiences that build relationships.
 Putting people in chairs around the table does not create a team much less a high-performing team.
 Those types of teams only emerge through trust and commitment to the task and each other.

 What type of team do you have?